Start9Labs/documentation/site/source/diy/diy-x86.rst

     :depth: 2
     :local:

-Start9 is committed to ensuring that sovereign computing is accessible.
+Start9 is committed to ensuring that StartOS is accessible.
 This guide is to install StartOS on **most** x86_64 platforms (your mileage will vary).
 The x86_64-based Server One and Server Pure are available for purchase on the `Start9 Store <https://store.start9.com/products>`_.

 For more guidance or to share your experience with others, please `head to our community forum <https://community.start9.com/>`_.
 Want to support sovereign computing?
 Please consider a `donation to Start9 <https://btcpay.start9.com/apps/2Et1JUmJnDwzKncfVBXvspeXiFsa/crowdfund>`_.